donny-devops/donny-devops/README.md

 ## About Me

-I’m a DevOps/Platform Engineer based in **Deerfield Beach, FL** focused on building reliable, secure, and observable infrastructure.
-I work across the full delivery pipeline — from code to cloud — with a bias toward automation, containerization, and GitOps workflows.
+I’m a DevOps / Software Engineer from **Boca Raton, FL** and I build reliable, secure, & observable infrastructure.
+I work across the full delivery pipeline - from code to cloud - with a bias toward automation, containerization, and GitOps workflows.

-- 🏗️ **Infrastructure as Code** with Terraform on AWS (VPC, ECS Fargate, RDS, IAM)
+- 🏗️ **Infrastructure as Code** with Terraform on AWS (CDK, IAM, RDS, VPC, CloudFormation)
 - ⚡ **CI/CD pipelines** via GitHub Actions and Jenkins — lint, test, scan, deploy
 - 🐳 **Container orchestration** with Docker and Docker Compose
 - 🔐 **Secure APIs** in Python (Flask) and TypeScript (Node.js/Express) with JWT, CodeQL, and dependency review
-- 📊 **Observability** — Prometheus, Grafana, Alertmanager, ELK stack
+- 📊 **Observability** Prometheus, Grafana, Alertmanager, ELK stack
-- 🤖 **MLOps** — bridging data science and production infrastructure
+- 🤖 **MLOps** bridging data science and production infrastructure

 ---

 ## 🎯 What I’m Looking For

-I’m actively seeking **DevOps / Platform / Cloud Engineer** roles where I can own the delivery pipeline end-to-end.
-Ideal fit:
+“I’m continually expanding my DevOps / Software / Cloud Engineering expertise to manage the delivery pipeline end‑to‑end.”
-- Teams building on **AWS** (ECS, RDS, S3, IAM) with **Terraform** IaC
-- Organisations investing in **developer experience** — fast CI, safe deploys, clear runbooks
-- Companies that treat **security and observability** as first-class concerns, not afterthoughts
-- Remote-friendly or **South Florida** based · Open to relocation for the right opportunity

 ---